sjhalayka/bezier_fractal/README.md

 Shawn Halayka -- sjhalayka@gmail.com

-This code and data is in the public domain.
+This code and data are in the public domain.

 See accompanying paper: